aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/txt-to-word/_index.md

 The following example demonstrates how to convert TXT to WORD in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT into WORD.
+Follow the easy steps to convert TXT to WORD.
 Upload your TXT file, then simply save it as WORD file.
 For both TXT reading and WORD writing you can use fully qualified filenames.
 The output WORD content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}